Apr 30

 hospitality-led regeneration.

-Kate Nicholls, Chair, UKHospitality
+Kate Nicholls OBE, Chair, UKHospitality

 What are the demand trends driving occupancy in hotels, and how have hotel room rates evolved over 2025?
 With the accommodation landscape changing significantly over the past five years, it’s never been more important to understand what consumers are thinking about where they stay and what is driving their decision making.